 Hagia Sophia at night © Moyan Brenn

-Oludeniz is situated just a few minutes from Fethiye and has a crystal-clear lagoon and a beautiful photogenic grey-white beach that adorns almost every Turkish travel brochure.
+Oludeniz is situated just a few minutes from Fethiye and has a crystal-clear lagoon and a beautiful, photogenic grey-white beach that adorns almost every Turkish travel brochure.
 Despite being developed with many hotels and apartment blocks, the scenery in Oludeniz is spectacular and the town is a lively place to spend a holiday.
-Perched on the mountain plateau overlooking Oludeniz, the resort town of Hisaronu is packed with bars, nightclubs, shops and restaurants.
+Perched on the mountain plateau overlooking Oludeniz, the resort town of Hisaronu is packed with bars, nightclubs, shops, and restaurants.

 Oludeniz with its stunning blue lagoon is renowned as the most beautiful beach in Turkey, and therefore the water is the main attraction for holidaymakers and particularly paragliders, who come from all over the world to glide over the turquoise waters from atop the Babadag Mountain.
-Most visitors are tempted to try out the sport with reliable local operators.
+Most visitors try out the sport with reliable local operators.
 Diving and snorkelling are other popular activities.
-If watersports and sunbathing palls are not enough, there are dozens of possibilities for excursions in the surrounding area, including a 12-island boat trip, visits to various interesting Greek and Roman archaeological sites, the famous 'Butterfly Valley', or the ghost town of Kayakoyu.
-Another essential experience is to enjoy a Turkish Bath, available in many of the resort hotels.
+If watersports and sunbathing are not enough, there are dozens of possibilities for excursions in the surrounding area, including a 12-island boat trip, visits to various interesting Greek and Roman archaeological sites, the famous 'Butterfly Valley', or the ghost town of Kayakoyu.
+Another essential experience is to enjoy a Turkish bath, available in many of the resort hotels.

 Many visitors have complained about overzealous touts becoming a nuisance, and prices in the resort town have risen in recent years making it rather expensive by Turkish standards.
-The weather tends to be extremely hot and humid in the height of summer, and mosquitoes can be a nuisance.
+The weather tends to be extremely hot and humid in the height of summer and mosquitoes can be a nuisance.